MarioPantaleoT1/Projects/C Static Memory Leak Detector/README.md

-Authored by: Mario Pantaleo and Jake Butler\n
+Authored by: Mario Pantaleo and Jake Butler
 To use our Memory Leak analysis tool, simply run the following command in the command prompt:

 python tool.py <your filepath here>